A mother's story behind one of the most dramatic true crime cases in recent history

 The one constant has been Karen's determination to fight for Becky, tirelessly campaigning for the truth about what happened to be heard and for Halliwell to face the consequences of his evil actions.

-*The murders of Becky Godden-Edwards and Sian O'Callaghan will soon be the focus of major new ITV series A Confession starring Martin Freeman as Stephen Fulcher and Imelda Staunton as Karen Edwards*
+*The murders of Becky Godden-Edwards and Sian O'Callaghan are the focus of major new ITV series A Confession starring Martin Freeman as Stephen Fulcher and Imelda Staunton as Karen Edwards*

 Karen Edwards is the mother of Becky Godden-Edwards, who was murdered in 2003, and since the arrest of Christopher Halliwell has been a tireless campaigner for changes to police codes of practice, petitioning Parliament.
 Karen lives in Swindon and practices as an aromatherapist and beauty therapist.
 She is a consultant on the upcoming ITV drama 'A Confession'.